andrebiegel/andrebiegel.github.io/_posts/2021-11-10-microservice-part-two.md

 I hope you get the point.
 Microservices are not the silver bullet.
 And you probably are not the best match like a scale-up.
 A business with clear domains and a rising number of customers.
+What do we learn from ebay, amazon, twitter and netflix ?
+Microservices are a evolutionary step in the life of an application and it is one of the last ones!

 The mext part will then try to give a vision of how  microservices can be introduced.